JoeWolf96/Project-1/README.md

 as a user i will have a character and make it explore the rooms

+as a user i will see my character icon move into the room

 as a user i will encounter battles and have options

 as a user i will have  an event log telling me what happens